 by Allison Hadley Web indexing is here!
 Have you tried it yet?
 What do you think?
 If you’re not a fan or if it feels like we’re taking away your best friend and asking you to make a new one, this article is for you.
 We know we’ve invited you to change the way you […]

-This year, the United States commemorates the 100th anniversary of entering World War I. People across the country are finding ways to remember and honor those who fought in the war.
-But for people who had ancestors involved in it, perhaps the most meaningful way to commemorate the Great War is to uncover and share those ancestors’ stories, and FamilySearch is a great place to start your search.
+People around the world find ways to remember and honor those who fought in World War I. But for people who had ancestors involved in it, perhaps the most meaningful way to commemorate the Great War is to uncover and share those ancestors’ stories, and FamilySearch is a great place to start your search.
 Full Story

 I love doing family history, but when it comes to organizing it, I need help.
 Luckily, there is an online app, Kindex, that its founders call a “record rescuer.”
 I was thrilled to find a new way to deal with my unending collection of files, random papers, notebooks, stacks, and sticky notes.
 Full Story